Suwayomi/Suwayomi-WebUI/README.md

 # Tachidesk-WebUI
-The default web interface for [Tachidesk-Server](https://github.com/Suwayomi/Tachidesk-Server).
+The bundled web interface that comes with [Tachidesk-Server](https://github.com/Suwayomi/Tachidesk-Server).

 WebUI doesn't have it's own Tachidesk distribution and it's version locked by Tachidesk-Server.